 From a young age, Valentina Tereshkova was destined for great heights.
 Born in 1937 in a small Russian village, Tereshkova made her first parachute jump when she was just 22.
 When she wasn’t working, she also enjoyed skydiving, and it didn’t take long for her to become a pro.
 In 1962, she was selected for the Soviet space program, a time when the Soviets were in a fierce space race with the U.S.

-While she was selected with two other women at the time, Tereshkova was the only woman—becoming the first female astronaut—aboard Vostok 6 when it headed for space in June 1963.
-She reentered the atmosphere a little less than three days after her departure—and entered history as the first woman in space paving the way for future women astronauts.
+While she was selected with two other women at the time, Tereshkova was the only woman—becoming the first female astronaut—aboard Vostok 6 when it headed into space in June 1963.
+She reentered the atmosphere a little less than three days after her departure—and entered history as the first woman in space paving the way for future female astronauts.

-Asnath Mahapa was always fascinated by planes, but growing up in post-apartheid South Africa, it often seemed impossible.
-Though her family strongly disapproved, Mahapa went on to break boundaries by becoming South Africa’s first black female pilot.
+Asnath Mahapa was always fascinated by planes.
+Growing up during Apartheid in South Africa, her dream of becoming a pilot seemed impossible.
+And though her family strongly disapproved, Mahapa went on to break boundaries by becoming South Africa’s first black female pilot.
 She first enrolled in a course in electrical engineering, only to later start at flight school.
 She was the only woman in her class; however, her hard work paid off, and in 1988, she took to the skies.

 Mahapa didn’t stop there.
-In 2012—after flying for the United Nations World Food and The Red Cross, mainly operating in Central and West Africa countries—she opened the African College of Aviation to help and inspire further generations of female pilots.
-She has no regrets, despite all the challenges, and said “Ask any pilot, they’ll tell you, our view from our office is the best in the world, so why would you get bored doing a job like that?”
+In 2012—after flying for the United Nations World Food and The Red Cross, mainly operating in Central and West African countries—she opened the African College of Aviation to help and inspire future generations of female pilots.
+“Ask any pilot, they’ll tell you, our view from our office is the best in the world, so why would you get bored doing a job like that?” —Asnath Mahapa

-Jeanne Baret, the first of the famouse female explorers
+7. Jeanne Baret, the first of the famous female explorers

 Born in France in 1740, Jeanne Baret was the first woman to sail all around the world, making her one of the first female explorers.
 Jeanne’s interest in botany, in addition to some schooling in the subject, led her abroad.
 When the French government announced they were sending two ships around the world to discover new territories for the glory of France, they needed a plant hunter-botanist on board, and Jeanne and her partner, Philibert de Commerson, leaped at the opportunity.